 Shadows

-I couldn’t help but laugh at a clever cartoon, which depicted a very nervous chicken walking in front of a Kentucky Fried Restaurant.
+I couldn’t help but chuckle at a clever cartoon, which depicted a very nervous chicken walking in front of a Kentucky Fried Restaurant.
 The caption read, “Yea, though I walk through the valley of the shadow of death, I will fear no evil.”

 Shadows have always intrigued me.
-When the electricity went out, my siblings and I created shadow animals in the glow of candlelight.
+While growing up, the electricity would occasionally go off in our country home.
+When that happened, my siblings and I created shadow animals in the glow of candlelight.
 My brothers and I would also shadowbox.
-No matter how hard I punched my shadow, I never knocked him out!
+No matter how hard we punched our opponent’s shadow, we never knocked him out!
+Many times while walking to my home from my aunt and uncle’s home toward dusk, large maple trees cast shadows on the road, and I imagined them to be aliens from another world.
+My feet could not get me home fast enough!

 And perhaps you remember the late 1960’s afternoon television soap entitled “Dark Shadows, which featured a vampire named Barnabas Collins.
-The Collins family lived in Collinsport, Maine, and the show depicted the lives, loves and tribulations of this family, which dabbled in supernatural phenomenon.
+The Collins family lived in Collinsport, Maine, and the show depicted the lives, loves and tribulations of this family, which dabbled in supernatural phenomena.
 This scary, neck-biting drama aired every weekday right after we got home from school.
 The name depicted the dark shadows of life in Collinsport.

 Did you ever lie in a dark bedroom, convinced that the boogeyman was standing by the closet door?
 Minimal light from a full moon cast a shadow and made a coat hanging on the edge of the door appear to be a “monster.”
 Such fear was intense.
 Thank God, as long as my head was buried under the blanket, I was protected from this shadowy illusion!

+Ashtabula County is home for 19 covered bridges.
+These historic reminders of travel in simpler days feature hand-hewed lumber.
+My wife and I enjoy the unique design of each one.
 Not long ago, we took an afternoon drive on a beautiful sunny Sunday.
 My eyes had, of course, acclimated to the bright sun when I entered a particular favorite bridge.
 Suddenly, everything went dark and my eyesight was compromised.
 I slowed down, unable to see my way.
 Then, just as quick, we drove back out into the sunlight.

 At that moment Psalm 23:4 took on new meaning.
 Driving through a covered bridge provided a sermon illustration!
 “Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me.”